 Zest of 1 lime

 1. Rinse rice until water is no longer cloudy.
 For brown rice, soak for 20 minutes.

 2. Add all ingredients into a rice cooker, stir and set to cook.
 It’s that easy.
 Stir it about halfway through the cooking process, if you wish.

 In the event that you don’t have a rice cooker, it’s relatively easy to make on the stovetop.
 Simply add all the ingredients, bring to a boil with the lid on, then simmer and stir frequently until all liquid has been absorbed.

-For brown coconut rice leftovers, we like to heat them up in the wok with some potatoes and kale for a hearty breakfast snack.
+For brown coconut rice leftovers, I like to heat them up in the wok with some potatoes and kale for a hearty carby breakfast snack.